Laaknor/laaknor.no/CV-en.md

 **2014-05 - 2015-12 - IKT Axxess - Senior systemconsultant**
 Main respinsibility for network and security.
 Also worked on Office365 and Azure.
 Technical project manager for implementing a large WLAN-project for Oslo municipality, for implementation of exams for up to 3700 conncurrent users.

-**2005-08 - 2014-04 - Tønsberg kommune - IKT-rådgiver**
+**2005-08 - 2014-04 - Tønsberg municipality - IKT-advisor**

-Begynte på 2. linje brukerstøtte for skolene, endret stilling til ansvar for nettverk fra 2007.
-Novell/Suse Linux, Identietshåndtering/FEIDE, Active Directory, System Center Configuration Manager, Zimbra gruppevare.
-Deltatt i større nettverksprosjekt for felles nettverk mellom kommunene i området, samt design av ny felles Active Directory-skog.
+Started working 2nd line support, changed job to responsible for network (Cisco, HP, Check Point, Fortinet) in 2007.
+Worked with Novell/Suse Linux, Identity management, Active Directory, System Center Configuration Manager, Zimbra groupware.
+Participated in large network project for a common network between the municipalities in the area and design of new Active Directory-forest.

-**2003-08 - 2005-07 - Nøtterøy kommune - IKT-lærling**
+**2003-08 - 2005-07 - Nøtterøy municipality - IKT-apprentice**

-Jobbet mye med drift av Linux-servere for skolene.
-Ansvar for nettverk og brannmur.
-Deltatt i prosjekt for ny skoleløsning for Tønsberg og Nøtterøy basert på Novell.
+Worked with operation of Linux servers for the schools.
+Responsible for network and firewall.
+Participated in project for new solution for all the schools in Tønsberg and Nøtterøy based on Novell.

-**2001-11 - 2002-05 - Sønnico Kommunikasjon - etter skoletid-hjelp**
+**2001-11 - 2002-05 - Sønnico Communication - after school-help**

-Jobbet primært med overvåkingsløsninger for kunde.

-**2000-05 - 2001-02 - Coop Prix Borgheim - butikkmedarbeider**

-**1999-06 - 1999-06 - UMI AS - sommerhjelp på lageret**
+Worked with network monitoring for customer.

-## Utdanning
+## Education

-2002-2003 - Tønsberg maritime VGS - IKT-driftsfag
+2002-2003 - Tønsberg maritime VGS - IKT-operations

-2001-2002 - Tønsberg maritime VGS - Grunnkurs Elektro
+2001-2002 - Tønsberg maritime VGS - Electro

-## Kurs og sertifiseringer
+## Courses and certifications
-2021-05 - LEAN (sertifisering)
+2021-05 - LEAN (certification)

-2020-08 - ITIL 4 Foundations (sertifisering)
+2020-08 - ITIL 4 Foundations (certification)

 2018-06 - Microsoft Identity Manager Workshop

-2014-08 - KEMP loadbalancing - KEMP Qualified Engineer (sertifisering)
+2014-08 - KEMP loadbalancing - KEMP Qualified Engineer (certification)

 2014-07- JunOS Routing Essentials (Juniper)

 2014-07 - Introduction to JunOS (Juniper)

-2010-06 - Talentutviklingskurs Fremskrittspartiet - Kommunikasjon, pressehåndtering, tale og debatteknikk
+2010-06 - Political course - Communication, press handling, speech and debate technique

 2008-01 - CheckPoint VPN-1

-2007-11 - Cisco CCNA (med sertifisering)
+2007-11 - Cisco CCNA (certification)

 2007-04 - Uninett ABC Novell Identitety Driven Management (IDM)